NewsWhip/slate/source/index.html.md

 * Required fields are denoted *
 * Filtering by category or country requires ids which can be found here: [NewsWhip API Coverage](https://www.newswhip.com/coverage/)
 * As the trendingEntities is aggregating a large about of data it can take up to 5 seconds to return.
+* The max number of trending entities returned is 15 but it can be less if you search is more specific

 Parameter | Default | Type | Description